kikofernandez/otp-sbom/README.md

 The escript is also able to produce a `REUSE.toml` file that makes Erlang/OTP compliant with REUSE tools.
-The only drawback is that we need to create our own `LicenseRef-NONE` to write the `NONE` license (unknown) to all unknown files.
+The only drawback is that we need to create our own `LicenseRef-NOASSERTION` to write the `NOASSERTION` license (unknown) to all unknown files.

 ``` shell
 cp otp/scan-result.json .